Skip to content

 Loop recommends increased insulin dosing as soon as you save carbs.

-Meal Entry is an important concept - there's a whole page devoted to it - but here's a quick summary.
-You tap on the plate icon in the Toolbar to start a meal entry.
+Meal Entry is an important concept - there's a whole page devoted to it later in the docs - but here's a quick summary.
+You tap on the plate icon in the Toolbar before you meal to show the Add Carb Entry screen.

 • In the Add Carb Entry screen, you must enter Amount Consumed, defaults are ok for other rows

-• The meal entry is not saved when you tap continue - Loop takes you to the Meal Bolus screen
+• The meal entry is not saved when you tap continue - the Loop app takes you to the Meal Bolus screen

 • In the Meal Bolus screen, you can save the carbs and accept or override the recommended bolus

-• Review the recommended bolus for the carb entry
+• Review the recommended bolus for the meal entry

 • Does the recommendation make sense based on your prior experience